michaellui67/FinNewsBot/README.md

 - `/start` - Start the bot and see welcome message
 - `/set_interval <interval> [ - <time>]` - Set update frequency and optional delivery time (e.g., `/set_interval 1 day - 7AM`)
 - `/news` - Receive the latest news update immediately on demand
+- `/query <question>` - Ask any financial question answered by the LLM with Tavily-backed citations

 ## How It Works